lionell/gtfs-eval/README.md

 aggregate information.
 [Differential-privacy][diff-privacy] is very hard to achive for this use-case.

-As an example we've generated 10k random trips uniformly sampled from the GTFS feed for Linz, Austria.
-See checked-in `profile.csv` in the current repo.
+As an example we've generated 10K random trips uniformly sampled from the GTFS feed for [Linz, Austria][linz].

+See `profile.csv` in the current repo:

 ```
 $ head profile.csv